Follow Us on Tumblr

 • Aladdin: Great songs, appealing characters, and funny.

-• The Princess and the Frog: This movie has been called "not up to par" by my sister, but I think it's right up there with the Renaissance era Disney movies, which I guess they were shooting for.
+• The Princess And The Frog: I think this one is right up there with the Renaissance era Disney movies, which I guess they were shooting for.
 It fixes the problem of Disney's princes and princesses being shallow, simplistic characters completely.
 They tried it with Jasmine first, and still did a good job, but I think Tiana is possibly Disney's most developed female lead.
-The plot is also very distinct from the source material, which has become more and more typical of Disney, but that's to be encouraged.
+The plot is also very rich and detailed compared to its source material, making it very fresh and enjoyable.

 • Snow White And The Seven Dwarves: I just love the dwarves and their personalities and interactions.
 Snow White, not so much... but this is still the best you can make Snow White without changing its basic plot around a bunch.